 Antibiotic treatment for UTIs

-Prompt treatment is important to eliminate the infection and prevent its spread, and also to reduce the chances of kidney damage.
-It is important to take the full course of antibiotics, even if the discomfort resolves after a few days of treatment.
-Otherwise, the bacteria may grow again, causing further infection and more serious damage to the urinary tract.
+It is important to take the full course of antibiotics as prescribed, even if symptoms go away after a few days of treatment.
+Stopping treatment too soon may allow the bacteria to grow again, causing further infection and more serious damage to the urinary tract.

-When imaging tests may be needed for a UTI
+Imaging tests may be needed for a UTI

 Sometimes, children with urinary tract infections may need imaging tests to take a closer look at their urinary tract.
-These tests can include ultrasounds, x‑rays or other scans that help doctors see the kidneys and bladder.
+These tests can include ultrasounds, X‑rays or other scans that help doctors see the kidneys and bladder.

 Whether imaging is needed depends on your child's age and how many UTIs they've had.
 Your pediatrician may also order other tests to check how well your child's kidneys are working.